fbrump/houres-manager-system/README.md

-HMS - Houres Manager System
+HMS - Hours Manager System
 ======

 This project is to demonstrate how to use TDD with Python.